parsa-mostafaie/learnflow-filament/README.md

 -   Composer
 -   Node.js and NPM
 -   Git
--   PHP ext-zip and ext-intl in php.ini
+-   PHP ext-zip and ext-intl and ext-gd in php.ini

 ### Steps to Install